 In 1946, Viola’s car broke down while she was travelling through the town of New Glasgow, Nova Scotia.
 While her car was being worked on, Viola decided to see a movie at the local theatre called Roseland Theatre.
 Although Viola had enough money to purchase the main floor ticket, she wasn’t allowed to – she was only allowed to sit in the black’s only balcony.

-Viola refused to sit in the balcony and chose to take a seat in the main floor area.
+Viola refused to sit on the balcony and chose to take a seat in the main floor area.
 She was forcibly removed from the theatre, carried off to jail and charged with tax evasion.
 The argument?
 Balcony tickets charged an extra penny in taxes.
-Desmond was convicted and forced to pay a fine for $26, which was quite a lot of money at that time.
+Desmond was convicted and forced to pay a fine of $26, which was quite a lot of money at that time.
 Viola paid the fine because she simply wanted to get home to Halifax.

 When Viola returned home she met with her church and her family. together, they decided to appeal the court's decision.
 She appealed the conviction to the Supreme Court of Nova Scotia which drew the attention of the public in Nova Scotia and across Canada.
 Although she lost the appeal, Viola’s story grew and started discussions about discrimination against people of color and segregation in Canada.
 After the failed attempts to appeal her case against Roseland Theatre, Desmond closed her business and enrolled in business school in Montreal.
 She died in 1965 in New York at 50 years old and never received a pardon while she was living from the Canadian government.

 In 2010, the government of Nova Scotia granted Viola Desmond the first ever Canadian posthumous pardon, They also offered an official apology to Viola’s family for the error of justice.
 In 2010 a Viola Desmond stamp was released by Canada Post.